Easy Sourdough Bread Recipe (Perfect for Beginners)

 Plastic wrap, beeswax wrap, or a tea towel: You need something to cover your dough with during the various stages of making bread.
 Either of these will work.

 I used to use a damp tea towel, but then I discovered that plain old plastic wrap actually works better for me.
 Pick whichever you prefer.
-Another option is to use a reusable bowl cover.
+Another option is to use a reusable bowl cover or a plastic shower cap.

 The great thing about these (just like using a damp kitchen towel or beeswax wrap) is that they can be reused over and over again.